lynnengelberts/quantum-sieving-for-codes-public/README.md

 ## Obtaining Numerical Results on Limitations

-To obtain numerical data illustrating the limitations of these algorithms (saved in data_dir) and the corresponding plots (saved in plots_dir), run the code/limitations.py script:
+To obtain numerical data illustrating the limitations of these algorithms, run the code/limitations.py script:

 ```
 cd code/